 Like the 3-3 point, the 3-4 point (komoku) more or less secures the corner.
 At the same time, it also starts taking a look outward.
 It forms a kind of middle ground between the corner-oriented 3-3 play and the more outward-oriented 4-4, 5-3 and 5-4 plays.
 The enclosure of the corner is less strong than that of the 3-3 point, and the addition of a second stone is useful to make it more secure.

 A corner enclosure created like this is also often called a shimari.
-The most common enclosures with the 3-4 point are the small low ( in the diagram) or the small high (a in the diagram).
+The most common enclosures with the 3-4 point are the small low ( in the example diagram) or the small high ( point a on the diagram).
 The large low enclosure (b) is also often played.
 It claims a larger amount of territory, but at the same time the claim itself is weaker.
 In some circumstances, Black prefers to stake a claim to the upper side instead with a move like c through f (of these, e is the most common).

 In special circumstances, enclosures might also be made at g through i.
 These generally denote a special strategy.
 Beginners might like to enclose the corner at j; this is considered too slow for high-level play, but it is the most solid enclosure based on the 3-4 point.